nehanavrange/LearningJava/README.md

     * stack is child class of Vector
     * based on last-in-first-out.
     * In addition to the basic push and pop operations, the class provides three more functions of empty, search and peek.

- The class can also be referred to as the subclass of Vector.

 4. Queue (Interface):
     * Will sort the data
     * front will point to last element